abvijaykumar/md2docx/README.md

 **Mermaid diagrams not rendering**
 - Ensure internet connection is available
-- Check that chromium is installed: `playwright install chromium`
+- Check that chromium is installed: `uv run playwright install chromium`
 - Verify mermaid syntax is correct

 **Permission errors**
 - Ensure write permissions in the output directory
 - Run with appropriate user permissions

+**Python version mismatch**
+- UV automatically manages Python 3.12 as specified in [`.python-version`](.python-version)
+- Run `uv python list` to see available Python versions

 ## Tips